gibfahn/dot/setup/manual.md

   - Viewing
     - Show Message Headers -> Custom -> List-ID, Message-ID, X-Member-Count
     - Show most recent messages at the top
+  - Composing
+    - When quoting text in replies or forwards: Include all the original message text.

 ### HyperSwitch